nagyist/ciao-transport-itk/ciao-transport-spine/README.md

 - `inProgressFolder` - Defines the root folder that *document upload process* events are written to.

+**Hazelcast Configuration:**

+The following properties are applicable for `repositoryConfig=hazelcast`:

+- `hazelcast.group.name` - Name of the hazelcast cluster group
+- `hazelcast.group.password` - Password of the hazelcast cluster group
+- `hazelcast.network.port` - The network port to use for the hazelcast server - if the port is already in use it will be incremented until a free port is found
+- `hazelcast.network.join.tcp_ip` - Comma separated list of static cluster members - if empty, multicast join should be enabled
+- `hazelcast.network.join.multicast.enabled` - Boolean value specifying whether multicast join should be used to find cluster members - if false, static TCP-IP members should be specified
+- `hazelcast.network.join.multicast.group` - Multicast address to use for finding cluster members
+- `hazelcast.network.join.multicast.port` - Multicast port to use for finding cluster members

 ### Example
 ```INI
 # Camel logging